tum-ens/urbs/doc/gui/quickstart_gui.rst

 **File -> Load configuration** in the menu.
 There will be a warning that loading an external configuration will erase all your data.
 Since you have no data yet you can just ignore it by clicking ok.
 The example configuration is already executable.
 You can run it clicking the play button.
+The results of your optimization will then be stored under 'Documents/urbs/result'

 To understand what to look for and how to prepare your own model input with the GUI, proceed with the Tutorial for graphical user interface in the online